DuartePombo/InvestmentStrategies/README.md

 # InvestmentStrategies

-Just some random investment strategies algorithms.
+Just some random investment strategy algorithms.

 For now this only has the Minimum variance portfolio, and the Equally weighted portfolio.